zodecky/grafos_py/README.md

 # Graph Algorithms in Python

-This project contains a Python implementation of various graph algorithms, including Dijkstra's algorithm for finding the shortest path between two nodes, Prim's algorithm for finding a minimum spanning tree, and a brute-force algorithm for finding the longest path between two nodes.
+This project contains a Python implementation of various graph algorithms, including Dijkstra's algorithm for finding the shortest path between two nodes, Prim's algorithm for finding a minimum spanning tree, and a depth-first-search algorithm for finding the longest path between two nodes.

 there was one graph file that was too big, link here to all 3: https://drive.google.com/file/d/1Q4BcJm4hCxW2hK3Mo03J25tziogUgIgt/view